wireservice/agate/docs/cookbook/datetime.rst

 Specify a timezone
 ==================

 Timezones are hard.
 Under normal circumstances (no arguments specified), agate will not try to parse timezone information, nor will it apply a timezone to the :class:`datetime.datetime` instances it creates.
-All the data it constructs will be *naive*.
-There are two ways to get timezone data into your agate columns.
+(They will be *naive* in Python parlance.)
+There are two ways to force timezone data into your agate columns.

 The first is to use a format string, as shown above, and specify a pattern for timezone information: